On this site our cookies help us:

 Google+ - This is so you can visit us on Google+ and share things

 The privacy implications on this will vary from social network to social network and will be dependent on the privacy settings you have chosen on these networks.
-They all say they are or will be GDPR compliant by 25th May 2018.
+They all say they have been GDPR compliant since 25th May 2018.

 - How many people have visited our website